ietf-teep/architecture/draft-ietf-teep-architecture.md

     the TA developer is no longer maintaining that TA, when the TA has been revoked or is not used for other reasons anymore (e.g., due to an expired subscription).

+For TEEs that simply verify and load signed TA's from an untrusted filesystem, classic application distribution protocols can be used without modification.
+The problems in the bullets above, on the other hand, require a new protocol, i.e., the TEEP protocol, for TEEs that can install and enumerate TAs in a TEE-secured location and where another domain-specific protocol standard (e.g., {{GSMA}}, {{OTRP}}) that meets the needs is not already in use.

 #  Terminology {#terminology}